Table of contents

 Webhook Tool - TAGGRS

 In this article, we explore everything you need to know about how webhooks from TAGGRS can simplify and improve your Server Side Tracking.
-Discover how this TAGGRS tool enables direct data transfer and promotes automation between different platforms.
+Find out how this TAGGRS tool enables direct data transfer and promotes automation between different platforms.

 What are Webhooks?